rahulmr/Breakout-Strategy-1/README.md

 ### Introduction

-Implementing the breakout strategy and seeing if it has the potential to be profitable.
+Implementing the breakout strategy and seeing if it has the potential to be profitable

 ### Data